Projects

 Podcast discovery via goal-setting

 How does user input improve discovery?
-Created an interactive podcast recommender (inspired by Strava/Duolingo) where users set goals to receive personalized podcast recommendations.
+Built an interactive AI prototype (inspired by Strava/Duolingo) where users set goals to receive personalized podcast recommendations.
 Used large-scale event-triggered surveys and search queries to identify user needs, revealing a gap between long-term goals (e.g., learning) and short-term entertainment needs.
 Real-world evaluation showed that goal-setting helped users discover new podcasts.
 Read more

 Measuring search user frustration

-Can we measure search user experience beyond success?
+Can we predict user frustration with search?
 Developed a novel UX metric for Spotify search frustration by collecting large-scale session-level labels via event-triggered surveys.
 Built an ML model predicting frustration using search interactions, revealing two key insights: frustration is session-dependent rather than user-history-based, and query edit distance is the strongest predictor.
 These findings enabled real-time frustration measurement in online experiments to improve the search experience.

 MicroEMA: Surveys with smartwatch microinteractions

-How can users sustain large-scale repeated surveys?
-Built a smartwatch-based experience sampling method replacing traditional surveys with microinteractions (e.g., glance-like responses with a single question and a binary response set) to collect high-frequency, real-world data.
-Unlike burdensome multi-question surveys, MicroEMA’s quick interactions achieved 2X response rates in longitudinal field experiments while reducing user burden, especially in large-scale human data collection to train pattern recognition algorithms.
+How can we enable high-density survey data collection?
+Developed a smartwatch-based experience sampling method that replaces traditional surveys with microinteractions—such as glance-like responses involving a single question and a binary response set—to collect high-frequency, real-world data.
+Unlike burdensome multi-question surveys, MicroEMA’s quick interactions achieved twice the response rates in longitudinal field experiments while reducing user burden, particularly in large-scale human data collection for training pattern recognition algorithms.
 Read more

 Signaligner Pro: AI-assisted sensor data labeling